dustinpfister/blog_posts/_posts/threejs-animation-mixer.md

 I think that a good starting point for key frame tracks to use with a mixer would be to use vector key frame track objects.
 If you have no idea what these are that is okay as this will be covered in the very first example of the basic section.
 However I am still assuming that you know at least a thing or two about [Vector3 class objects](/2018/04/15/threejs-vector3/), and the [position property of object3d class based objects](/2022/04/04/threejs-object3d-position/) such as mesh objects.

+### Morph attributes, and attributes in general

+When it comes to creating and loading external buffer geometry data that is a whole lot to say that I will not be getting into detail here of course.
+There are a whole lot of file formats to choose from, and with that both built in and add on loaders to load such files into a threejs project.
+However the main thing of interest here is to make sure that the geometry data has some [morph attributes](/2023/02/03/threejs-buffer-geometry-morph-attributes/) at least.
+Morph attributes are ways off adding additional sets of data in ether absolute data, or deltas for other main buffer geometry attributes of interest, mainly the [position](/2021/06/07/threejs-buffer-geometry-attributes-position/) and [normal attributes](/2021/06/08/threejs-buffer-geometry-attributes-normals/).

 ### Source Code is also up on Github

 The source code examples that I am writing about in this post can also be found in my [test threejs project](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-animation-mixer) up on Github.
 This is also where I have placed all the other source code examples for the [many other blog posts on threejs](/categories/three-js/) that I have wrote over the years.